 Becoming a permanent resident (PR) in Singapore is nothing short of challenging.
 Apart from meeting the requirements, there are also a handful of factors that can influence the outcome of your PR application.
 These include family ties to Singaporeans, qualifications, age, duration of residency, family profile as well as contributions to the economy.
-With so much at stake, how do you ensure that you meet Singapore PR requirements?
-Here are some tips that you can follow not only to meet the requirements but also increase your chances of PR approval in the process.
+Here are some tips that you can follow not only to meet the requirements but also to increase your chances of PR approval in the process.

 Requirements to Apply for Singapore PR